pgazmuri/GPTReactor/README.md

 Why didn't you use LangChan/Semantic Kernel/Prompt Flow, etc...?

 I intentionally wanted the python code to be as simple as possible for transparency/ease of understanding by React devs and others not familiar with these frameworks.
 I myself am not particularly familiar with python and it's conventions, but chose python as it's the default stack for AI, benefiting from the most comprehensive ecosystem while keeping the solution 'agnostic' in terms of potential stacks and languages that it can operate against.
-Consequently, the current set of scripts could be easily ported to Typescript as is to better fit within the React ecosystem.
+Consequently, the current set of scripts could be easily ported to Typescript to better fit within the React ecosystem.

 ## Future Work
 This demonstration project is just that, a demonstration.
 GPT compute is sufficiently expensive that performing proper evaluation at scale to validate improvements is cost prohibitive.
 At the same time, there is plenty of low-hanging fruit in terms of potential improvements and optimizations.
 If there is any interest in further refining this tool, I would recommend: